Donice/Eloquent-Javascript/ReadMe.md

-**Eloquent Javascript Answers**
+#Eloquent Javascript Solutions

-In this repository, I take a journey on the phenenomenal book, Eloquent Javascript, proffering simple solutions, to the problems in the book.
+In this repository, I take a journey on the phenenomenal book, **Eloquent Javascript**, proffering simple solutions, to the problems in the book.

 This repository is segemented into chapters per directory